waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Current Plan:** Obtain the Soul Badge.
 Current strategy is to explore the Safari Zone to find key items (HM Surf, Gold Teeth) that may be required for gym access or progression.
 - **Hypothesis (Failed):** The `pathfinding_tool` I created is flawed; it does not account for elevation changes between tiles (e.g., `elevated_ground` to `ground`).
 Its output is therefore unreliable for complex vertical navigation.
 The path it generated was impassable. **Lesson:** Any future pathfinding tools MUST correctly parse and model elevation rules.
 - **Hypothesis (Failed Again):** The `pathfinding_tool` (v2) is still flawed.
 It failed to account for `cuttable` trees, treating them as traversable and generating an impassable path. **Lesson:** The tool must treat `cuttable` tiles as impassable obstacles.
-- **Hypothesis (Active):** Fuchsia City is NOT a dead end, despite my `pathfinding_tool` failing to find a path.
+- **Hypothesis (Active):** Fuchsia City is NOT a dead end.
 The game state confirms the warp at (6, 14) is reachable.
-This implies a hidden or non-obvious traversal mechanic exists.
-I must abandon the tool and find the path manually.
+My `pathfinding_tool` is fundamentally flawed and has been deleted per system critique.
+I will now rely exclusively on manual exploration to find the hidden traversal mechanic, starting with the `cuttable` tree at (17, 12).

 ## III.
 System & Tool Development
 ### A. Tool Debugging Protocol (v2)